offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} physiology/(physiology|physiological)/i` - The study of organism function.

- * `{bm} character table` - A matrix where the columns represent biological entities and the rows represent characteristics of those entities, where those characteristics are typically anatomically or physiologically.
+ * `{bm} character table/(character table|character vector)/i` - A matrix where the columns represent biological entities and the rows represent characteristics of those entities, where those characteristics are typically anatomically or physiologically.

    |           | wings | sucks blood | number of legs |
    |-----------|-------|-------------|----------------|